 At the 4th cup, Sophie didn’t wake to the ringing bell.
 After everyone else had drunk, Guillermo rang the bell a few more times in an attempt to rouse her but to no avail.
 She seemed to be somewhere else.
 I drank in smaller gulps this time round – a mistake which I didn’t repeat; the taste was more apparent and about 3 quarters through I felt the contents of my stomach bubbling up.
 I was caught wondering whether to try and suppress it long enough to finish the cup or to head out of the temple to throw up.
 Cup in hand, standing indecisively, Guillermo saw it coming and took the cup from me.
 I darted out into the darkness and puked up pure liquid for about 20 seconds.
 Still kinda dazy but with a relieving lack of nausea I returned to the temple and drifted in and out of the edge of sleep, rousing at the last bell for the 5th cup.

 At the 5th, Guillermo announces that it’s the last cup and that we can drink ‘a little, or more’.
-Still yet to feel anything from the medicine, I opt for more and make sure I drink every last drop.
-Sophie awakes at the bell this time round, apparently back from her travels, and drinks a symbolic cup.
+Still yet to feel anything from the medicine, I opted for more and made sure I drank every last drop.
+Sophie awoke at the bell this time round, apparently back from her travels, and drank a symbolic cup.
 The songs continued, as did my daze in day-dreams and messy thoughts, but unfortunately nothing else.
 I hadn’t had any visions, hallucinations, emotional swellings or any real change in perception of thoughts.

 As beguiling as the ceremony was I felt a slight disappointment.
 I had come to travel a deeply personal journey as part of an ancient rite but it felt more like I’d been a spectator to the occasion.
 This theme would develop during my week stay, and I was starting to get an inkling for the mystery of ayahuasca.
 Finally the ceremony was closed; the icaros paused, some finals prayers said and Carlos played one last song.